matter-labs/zksync-withdrawal-finalizer/bin/prepare-calldata-for-withdrawal/README.md

 What you want to do is take the same calldata and trace it on `tenderly` to figure out what is going on.

-This utility allows you to connect to your database and by providing the withdrawal id in question it constructs hax-encoded calldata for you as such (note that you need to set the relevant gas limit for this withdrawal yourself):
+This utility allows you to connect to your prod database that contains this withdrawal and by providing the withdrawal id in question it constructs hax-encoded calldata for you as such (note that you need to set the relevant gas limit for this withdrawal yourself):

 ```
 cargo run -- -d $DATABASE_URL -w 2069871 -g 300000